-Feelings of sadness or anxiety once in a while, or following a major life change, are a normal part of life.
+Feelings of sadness or anxiety once in a while, or following a major life event, are a normal part of life.
 Typically these feelings subside after a few days or weeks.
-However, if you’re suffering from long bouts of depression or if your mood is significantly affecting your ability to get out of bed, go to work, care for children, or enjoy hobbies, then you may have some form of a depressive disorder.
+However, if you’re suffering from long bouts of depression or if your mood changes are significantly affecting your ability to get out of bed, go to work, care for children, or enjoy hobbies, then you may have some form of a depressive disorder, affecting your mental health.

-Depression is one of the most common mental illness diagnoses among in the U.S., and women are roughly 70% more likely to suffer from depression than men.
-This may be due to the several fluctuations of hormones that women undergo throughout their lifetime.
-Fluctuations during the menstrual cycle, during pregnancy and postpartum, and transitioning into menopause can all contribute to the stresses and chemical imbalances that are related to depression.
+Depression is one of the most common mental illness diagnoses in the U.S., and in women’s health, American women are roughly 70% more likely to suffer from depression than men.
+This may be due to the several fluctuations of the hormone levels that women undergo throughout their lifetime.
+Fluctuations during the menstrual cycle, during pregnancy and postpartum, and transitioning into menopause can all contribute to the stresses and chemical imbalances that are related to depression and mood disorders.

 Although the average age of onset is around 32 years, about 3% of teenagers will experience some form of depression.
 After age 15, girls are twice as likely as boys to have experienced a major depressive episode.
 Depression in young girls is often linked to substance abuse, anxiety, and eating disorders.